photon1503/simulcator/README.md

 - calculate optimal angle for triple screens
 - calculate optimal viewing distance for triple screens

+## Usage

+The tool is hosted at https://photon1503.github.io/simulcator

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first